-- Official orders must not be raised for any personal or private purchases, nor must personal or private use be made of OPCC contracts. - Goods and services ordered must be appropriate and there must be adequate budgetary provision.
-Quotations or tenders must be obtained where necessary, in accordance with the joint procurement regulations. - To ensure orders for goods and services are appropriately authorised by a designated officer in accordance with the scheme of delegation (OPCC) and the scheme of devolved resource management (DRM) within the constabulary. - Payments are not to be made unless goods and services have been received at the correct price, quantity and quality in accordance with any official order. - To ensure that payments are made to the correct person, for the correct amount, on time (i.e. within supplier payment terms) and are recorded properly, regardless of the method of payment. - To ensure that VAT is recovered where appropriate - To ensure that all expenditure, including VAT, is accurately recorded against the right budget and any exceptions are corrected - To ensure that all purchases made through e-procurement follow the procedures set out within the joint procurement regulations - To ensure adequate separation of duties between ordering, receiving and paying for goods and services - To secure the preparation of detailed Financial Rules for dealing with the ordering and payment of goods and services, and to ensure these are issued to all appropriate employees.
+- Goods and services ordered must be appropriate and there must be adequate budgetary provision.
+Quotations or tenders must be obtained where necessary, in accordance with the joint procurement regulations. - To ensure orders for goods and services are appropriately authorised by a designated officer in accordance with the scheme of delegation (OPCC) and the scheme of devolved resource management (DRM) within the constabulary. - Payments are not to be normally made unless goods and services have been received at the correct price, quantity and quality in accordance with any official order. - To ensure that payments are made to the correct person, for the correct amount, on time (i.e. within supplier payment terms) and are recorded properly, regardless of the method of payment. - To ensure that VAT is recovered where appropriate. - To ensure that all expenditure, including VAT, is accurately recorded against the right budget and any exceptions are corrected. - To ensure that all purchases made through e-procurement and credit card purchases follow the procedures set out within the joint procurement regulations. - To ensure adequate separation of duties between ordering, receiving and paying for goods and services. - To secure the preparation of detailed Financial Rules for dealing with the ordering and payment of goods and services, and to ensure these are issued to all appropriate employees.